Sturdy-Statistics/sturdy-firewall/README.md

 It converts valid keys to keywords, so your handler code may use keyword idioms.
 However, unlike the Ring middleware [`wrap-keyword-params`](https://ring-clojure.github.io/ring/ring.middleware.keyword-params.html#var-wrap-keyword-params), it will not intern unexpected keys or arbitrary user input.

-Unexpected keys which are suspected typos of valid keys are left in the map as strings human-friendly error reporting.
+Unexpected keys which are suspected typos of valid keys are left in the map as strings for human-friendly error reporting.
 By default, all other keys are stripped automatically so they are never visible to handler code.
 Optionally, you may re-bind the dynamic var `malli-firewall.web/*strip-unknown-keys*` to `false`; in this case unexpected keys are retained as strings, so that closed schemas may fail validation.